 I’ve been there too.
 The other reason I know this rule works so well?
 I’ve paid the price when I haven’t listened to my own rule.

 We’re human, it happens to the best of us.
-But, boy…let me tell you…you'd better have enough well-earned stock with your team that they will be willing to forgive your act of indiscretion.
-Because it’s kind of like them seeing something horrific yet they can't look away.
-They understand, but it doesn’t feel right.
+But, let me tell you…you'd better have enough well-earned stock with your team that they will be willing to forgive your act of indiscretion.
+Because for them, it’s like seeing something horrific, yet they can't look away.
+They understand, but it still doesn’t feel right.
 Be very prepared to fix it.
 That entails speaking with each and every person who is dealing with the fallout you created.
 And although they do understand where you are coming from, that doesn’t mean you skirt the issue...openly admit you handled it wrongly and apologize.
 Nip it in the bud, you will save face and everyone will face the issue with you.
 The last thing you want is it to be talked about all water cooler style, hanging in the air for days on end.

-Last note of caution on not following this rule…there will not be an infinite number of times you can break this and still have people want to work for you.
+Last note of caution on not following this rule: there will be a limited number of times you can break this pact and still have people want to work for you.
 As a leader, you are held to much higher standards when it comes to these situations, keep faltering and you will not have a team that is committed to standing up for you very much longer.
-No one wants to feel like you are a firing squad and they don’t know who is next.
+No one wants to feel like you are a firing squad.
 Taking the time to cool off allows you to see things in a different light, to gain perspective.